-Study Design Number of patients Results Comments Cohen et al6 Prospective 61 54% success rate, with no difference in categorical outcomes or correlation in 10 percentage point increments.
+Study Design Number of patients Results Comments Cohen et al Prospective 61 54% success rate, with no difference in categorical outcomes or correlation in 10 percentage point increments.
 Only one in six people who underwent RFA after obtaining <50% relief on MBB had positive outcome.
 Cut-offs at 10% increments from 50% to 100% relief.
 Poorer outcomes in six individuals who had <50% relief with single block; ≥50% pain relief 6 months after RFA designated as positive response.
-Cohen et al 199 Retrospective 262 52% success rate in \geq 50% cut-off group vs 56% in \geq 80% group.
+Cohen et al Retrospective 262 52% success rate in ≥50% cut-off group vs 56% in ≥80% group.
 Multicenter study evaluating single blocks.
-Holz and Sehgal, 135 Retrospective 50 53.1% relief in individuals with \geq 70% relief on both MBB vs 44.4% relief in those with \geq 70% relief on only one of twio MBB.
+Holz and Sehgal, Retrospective 50 53.1% relief in individuals with $\geq$ 70% relief on both MBB vs 44.4% relief in those with $\geq$ 70% relief on only one of twio MBB.
 Included both lumbar and cervical facet RFA.
 Sixty patients lost to follow-up.
-Greatest pain relief in patients with >8 hour of pain relief after lidocaine blocks.
-Cohen et al69 Retrospective 92 56% success rate in \geq 50% cut-off group vs 58% in \geq 80% group.
+Greatest pain relief in patients with >8 hours of pain relief after lidocaine blocks.
+Cohen et al Retrospective 92 56% success rate in ≥50% cut-off group vs 58% in ≥80% group.
 Evaluated cervical facet RFA.
 Multicenter study evaluating single blocks.
-Stojanovic et al68 Retrospective 77 47% success rates in both high index group who obtained \geq 80% pain relief on two blocks and those who received one block, or had \geq 80% relief on only one of two blocks.
+Stojanovic et al Retrospective 77 47% success rates in both high index group who obtained ≥80% pain relief on two blocks and those who received one block, or had ≥80% relief on only one of two blocks.
 Seventeen people in 'high index' group.
-Cohen et al 134 Retrospective, case- control 511 74% pain relief from diagnostic facet blocks in individuals with a positive RF outcome vs $72%$ in those with a negative outcome.
+Cohen et al Retrospective, case- control 511 74% pain relief from diagnostic facet blocks in individuals with a positive RF outcome vs $72%$ in those with a negative outcome.
 Multicenter study designed to determine whether IA or MBB are superior as prognostic tests.
-Derby et al8 Retrospective 51 Success in 22% (2/9) of patients with \geq 50% but <70% relief vs 79% (33/42) in those with \geq 70% relief. \geq 50% relief designated as success.
+Derby et al Retrospective 51 Success in 22% (2/9) of patients with $\geq$ 50% but <70% relief vs 79% (33/42) in those with $\geq$ 70% relief. $\geq\!\!50\%$ relief designated as success.
 Patients had both single and double blocks.
-Manchikanti et al201 Retrospective 110 to 152 in control comparison group At 1-year follow-up, 93% in 80% cut-off group had a positive outcome vs 73% in the 50% cut-off group.
+Manchikanti et al Retrospective 110 to 152 in control comparison group At 1-year follow-up, 93% in 80% cut-off group had a positive outcome vs 73% in the 50% cut-off group.
 At 2 years, success rates were 89.5% and 51%, respectively.
 Compared double block outcomes with their own historical controls.
-Patients treated with both 'therapeutic' MBB and RF/ (breakdown not provided).
-Since MBB have not been shown t provide long-term benefit, validity is questionable.
-McCormick et al205 Prospective 55, 28 who had 2 blocks and 27 who had a single block In the single block group, 43% and 46% had $\geq 50\%$ improvement in pain and function vs 59% and 63% in those who had two blocks.
-Those who had 50%-74% relief on the initial block underwer a confirmatory block, while those who obtained \geq 75% relief proceeded to RFA.
-Derby et al 206 Retrospective 182 Single block group: ≥50 <80% relief 50% RFA success rate; ≥80% relief: 72% RFA success rate.
+Patients treated with both 'therapeutic' MBB and RFA (breakdown not provided).
+Since MBB have not been shown to provide long-term benefit, validity is questionable.
+McCormick et al Prospective 55, 28 who had 2 blocks and 27 who had a single block Those who had 50%-74% relief on the initial block underwen a confirmatory block, while those who obtained $\geq$ 75% relief proceeded to RFA.
+Derby et al Retrospective 182 Single block group: ≥50 <80% relief 50% RFA success rate; ≥80% relief: 72% RFA success rate.
 Double block group: ≥50 <80% relief: 85% RFA success rate; ≥80% relief: 100% success rate (13/13).
-Unclear why some patients underwent single vs double block Excluded some patients with suspected multiple sources of pain.
+Unclear why some patients underwent single vs double blocks Excluded some patients with suspected multiple sources of pain.